Quackster/ffdec-lib/README.md

 This repository is structured as a **static Maven repository** and can be used directly in Maven or Gradle builds.

+It allows [JPEXS](https://github.com/jindrapetrik/jpexs-decompiler) to be used as a library for projects.

+All files are from: https://github.com/jindrapetrik/jpexs-decompiler/releases

 ## Maven Coordinates

 - **groupId:** `com.jpexs`